When you suffer damage due to a medical error, it is not always clear who exactly is liable: the doctor, the hospital or both.

 -

-How do you hold the hospital accountable?
+How do you hold the hospital liable?

 If you suspect that a medical error has been made, it is important to act carefully: